Geometric G-functions and Atypicality: Applications

 \subsection{Degenerations to Hyperplanes}

 Lastly, we prove \autoref{hypsufcor}.
 We once again apply \autoref{sndsinggivesheights} using Andr\'e's result \autoref{numberofvancycles} above.
-That Hodge-genericity implies the simplicity of the primitive variation and the atypicality of the CM points is a consequence of Beauville's computation of the monodromy groups of hypersurface variations in \cite{beauville1986groupe}; here we note that a Hodge generic curve on which the associated variation is non-constant will have maximum-possible algebraic monodromy because its algebraic monodromy group must be non-trivial and $\mathbb{Q}$-normal in the $\mathbb{Q}$-simple group of automorphisms preserving the polarization form.
-To apply \autoref{sndsinggivesheights} it therefore suffices to compute the cohomology of the dual graph associated to a generic hyperplane arrangement.
-This is the same as the cohomology of the complement of this hyperplane arrangement; one may deduce from \cite[Lemma 3]{zbMATH03436327} that the dimension of this cohomology group is ${d-1 \choose n}$, which under the assumption $d > n+1$ is always at least $2$.
+That Hodge-genericity implies the absolute simplicity of the primitive variation is a consequence of Beauville's computation of the monodromy groups of hypersurface variations in \cite[Thm.
+2, Thm.
+4]{beauville1986groupe}; here we note that a Hodge generic curve on which the associated primitive variation is non-constant will have maximum-possible algebraic monodromy because its algebraic monodromy group must be non-trivial and normal in the absolutely simple group of automorphisms preserving the polarization form.

+To apply \autoref{sndsinggivesheights} it therefore suffices to compute the degree $n$ cohomology of the dual graph associated to a generic hyperplane arrangement.
+By \cite[Thm.
+1.1]{zbMATH06228506}, when $Y \subset V$ is a divisor with simple normal crossings in a smooth complete variety $V$, the cohomology of $\Sigma_{Y}$ is determined by the complement $U := V - Y$; we explain this in the concrete case when $V = \mathbb{P}^{n+1}$ and $Y$ is a union of $d$ hyperplanes.
+We start by considering the long exact sequence of cohomology with compact support